decusInLabore/bulkRNAseq_workflow/README.md

 * sample.group_colors may be specified in a sample.group_color column with one entry per
 * sample.group

-Load design file from file:
+Once done, save this file in

 This file can be saved in projectFolder/data/base.design.txt